SFPC/sfpc.github.io/apr20bootcamponline.md

 ### What if I can’t go, can I get a refund?
 - Yes, we can give you 100% refund up to 2 days before class starts
-- 50% refund after 2 days (April 14th), until the first day of class
+- 50% refund after 2 days, until the first day of class
 - No refunds can be given after the first day of class

 ### How do I apply?
-Applications for the Creative Coding Bootcamp - please [CLICK HERE]().
+Applications for the New Coders Bootcamp - please [CLICK HERE](https://airtable.com/shr4DF0I48cpZB9Le).

 We will be accepting up to 17 students on a rolling basis.
-We will respond to your application within 2 days of submission.
-Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!

-### How do I apply?

-Applications for the New Coders Bootcamp - please [CLICK HERE](https://airtable.com/shr4DF0I48cpZB9Le).

-We accept up to 17 students on a rolling basis.
 We will respond to your application within 2 days of submission.
 Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!